 Over each cone of ice cream put a little whipped cream, sprinkle with macaroon crumbs and top with a cherry.
 Price, 20 cents.

-For this old fashioned banana split recipe, use a long dish and put a small ladle of ice cream at each end.
+For this homemade banana split recipe, use a long dish and put a small ladle of ice cream at each end.
 Then cut half of a banana into four thin slices lengthwise.

 Put two of the pieces on the dish in an outward V-shape between the two molds of ice cream, and then place a slice of sweet orange around the entire dish in each of the vacant places, or four all told.